mangosArchives/gmdb/README.md

-GMDB for MaNGOSZero
+GMDB for CMaNGOS or MaNGOSZero
 ==========

 Short description
 -------
-GMDB is a German update for the MaNGOSZero Database.
+GMDB is a German update for MaNGOSZero (https://github.com/mangoszero/database) or CMaNGOS Classic (https://github.com/classicdb/database) Database.